 GWU Course: Frame By Frame Animation

-Using “frame” as a metaphor for the relationship between sequence and simultaneity, Frame-By-Frame Animation (an undergraduate course I designed and teach at George Washington University) delivers insight into the ongoing evolution of animated content as well as hands-on experience exploring time-based projects based on physical, digital & web media.
+Using “frame” as a metaphor for the relationship between sequence and simultaneity, Frame-By-Frame Animation (an undergraduate course I designed for George Washington University) delivers insight into the ongoing evolution of animated content as well as hands-on experience exploring time-based projects based on physical, digital & web media.

 Focusing on the animation, stop-motion and time-lapse work of Segundo de Chomón, Georges Méliès, Walt Disney, Ray Harryhausen, Jan Švankmajer, Terry Gilliam, James Cameron and PES, among others, I utilize still photos, text, clay, found objects, cut-out drawings and paint to introduce students to the principles and workflows for physical and digital frame-by-frame animation, including detailed storyboarding; audio editing and synchronization; lighting and much more.

 The course assumes no prior animation, software, video, audio, lighting or photography experience.

 “Students will learn basic principles of animation as they explore the temporal movement of hand-drawn and still imagery; dynamic claymation and stopmotion techniques; time-lapse photography, and modern web animation components.

 Combining hand-crafted and digital production approaches students will wire-frame; sketch; create story boards, mood boards and flip books; integrate custom audio with custom animations, and build interactive web banners with open-source animation tools.

 Student will study current and emerging animation methods and processes, along with workflow and production best practices.

 Critique process and animation terminology is developed with course content and projects.”